-The Advanced Practice Fellowship (APF) is a 13-month post-graduate fellowship program dedicated to enhancing the development of early-career Nurse Practitioners and Physician Assistants (or those coming back to hospital-based medicine) thrive in the inpatient environment.
-Recognizing that Advanced Practice Clinician providers are increasingly utilized in inpatient care models, our program’s mission is provide the knowledge, skills and attitudes necessary for a provider to succeed in the challenging world of acute care medicine.
-Ideal candidates include those interested in becoming a hospitalist or working in a hospital-based practice, the intensive care unit or emergency department.
-Started in 2009, the APF is one of the oldest NP and PA inpatient training fellowships based on the successes the University of Colorado Hospital Medicine Group has had in developing its Hospitalist Training Program for Internal Medicine Residents.
+The Advanced Practice Fellowship (APF) is a 13-month post-graduate fellowship program dedicated to enhancing the development of early-career Nurse Practitioners (NPs) and Physician Assistants (PAs) or for those new to hospital-based medicine.
+Recognizing that NPs and PAs are increasingly utilized in inpatient care models, our program’s mission is provide the knowledge, skills and attitudes necessary for a provider to succeed in the challenging world of acute care medicine.
+Ideal candidates include those interested in working in a hospital-based practice, the intensive care unit or emergency department.
+Started in 2009, the APF is one of the oldest NP and PA inpatient training fellowships based on the successes the University of Colorado Hospital Medicine Group had in developing its Hospitalist Training Program for Internal Medicine Residents.

 The program uses a step-wise approach to developing learners into well-rounded, competent inpatient providers.
 It has a strong clinical core but also utilizes frequent didactic sessions and case-based learning.
 Fellows will find dedicated MD, NP and PA faculty educators who are always available to assist their learning.
 The program utilizes a Multi-phase system:

-During the first two weeks, the learner will participate in aspects of the University and Hospital Medicine Group orientation including computer training, billing training and specific topic instruction such as how to take a history and perform a physical and the approach to common clinical conditions.
+During the first four weeks, the learner will participate in aspects of the University and Hospital Medicine Group orientation including computer training, billing training and specific topic instruction such as how to take a history and perform a physical and the approach to common clinical conditions and documentation training.

-This phase focuses on the learner by placing the fellow in a team consisting of a physician faculty member, a NP or PA faculty and the fellow.
-Beginning with one patient and increasing to as many as 4, the fellow will be responsible for the care of individual patients.
-These patients will be presented to the attending physician and patient-based teaching and clinical reasoning instruction will be offered daily.
-In addition, a topic-based curriculum will be given to the fellows, averaging 2 talks a week for phase 2.
+This phase focuses on the learner by placing the fellow in a team consisting of a physician faculty member, an NP or PA faculty and the fellow.
+Beginning with a single patient and increasing to as many as 5, the fellow will be responsible for the care of individual patients.
+These patients will be presented on bedside rounds to the attending physician and patient-based teaching and clinical reasoning instruction will be offered daily.
+In addition, a topic-based curriculum will be given to the fellows, averaging 2 talks a week.

-The focus of the final 8 weeks is to place the fellow on a service to perform admissions and care for daily patients to as much mimic a real-world position as a hospitalist NP or PA.
-This phase is meant to hone the skills gleaned over the prior 10 months and improve the confidence and efficiency of the soon to be graduating fellow.
-The average daily census is typically 7-10 patients.
+The focus of the phase seven is to provide a real-world mimic for the fellow on both a hospitalist team and medical-oncology inpatient team.
+This experience is meant to hone the skills gleaned over the prior phases and improve the confidence and efficiency of the soon to be graduating fellow.
+The average daily census is typically 6-8 patients.

 The APF program utilizes simulation 2 times during the year to objectively measure the learner’s progress.
-We also enroll learners in the Hospitalist Training Program curriculum such that they receive up to 50 hours of learning regarding healthcare finance, hospital business, quality improvement and patient safety.
 The fellows will receive instruction on the job market, résumé development and contract review and negotiation.
-Finally, fellows attend our monthly Journal Club, Project Conference and Grand Rounds as well as the Rocky Mountain Hospital Medicine Symposium.
+Finally, fellows attend our monthly Journal Club, daily Internal Medicine Resident Report and Grand Rounds as well as the Rocky Mountain Hospital Medicine Symposium.
 There is a weekly Clinical Skills Class focusing on topics such as ECG reading and chest radiograph interpretation.
 A Fellow will be paired with a faculty member and will receive both formal and informal feedback on performance in multiple sessions through the fellowship to guide his or her development.

 Salary and Benefits

-We offer a competitive fellowship salary of $65,000 for the year.
-AP fellows are full faculty members at the University of Colorado and receive the same benefits package as that offered to other faculty members.
-This is a one-year fellowship with no guarantee of employment beyond the fellowship period nor are graduates required to commit to positions here at the University of Colorado Health after graduation.
+We offer a competitive fellowship salary of $65,000 for the 13-month program.
+Fellows are full faculty members at the University of Colorado and receive the same benefits package as that offered to other faculty members.
+This is a 13-month fellowship with no guarantee of employment beyond the fellowship period nor are graduates required to commit to positions here at the University of Colorado Health after graduation.

 - Must be an NP or PA